Camplejs/Cample.js/README.md

 Cample.js - typed javascript web framework for creating site UI.
 This framework is great for creating most of the various sites, due to its extensive functionality.

-The framework supports test reactivity without Virtual DOM.
+The framework supports reactivity without Virtual DOM.
 Versions since 1.0.x are stable.

 ## Features